Cruise industry: Cruise lines

+History

-A wave of failures and consolidations in the 1990s has led to many companies being bought by much larger holding companies and to operate as "brands" within larger corporations.
-Brands exist partly because of repeat customer loyalty, and also to offer different levels of quality and service.
+In the 1990s, a wave of failures and consolidations led to many cruise lines being bought by much larger holding companies and to operate as "brands" or subsidiaries of the holding company.
+Brands continue to be maintained partly because of the expectation of repeat customer loyalty, and also to offer different levels of quality and service.
 For instance, Carnival Corporation & plc owns both Carnival Cruise Line, whose former image were vessels that had a reputation as "party ships" for younger travellers, but have become large, modern, yet still profitable, and Holland America Line, whose ships cultivate an image of classic elegance.

-A common practice in the cruise industry in listing cruise ship transfers and orders is to list the smaller operating company, not the larger holding corporation, as the recipient cruise line of the sale, transfer, or new order.
-For example, Carnival Cruise Line and Holland America Line are the cruise lines whereas Carnival Corporation & plc and Royal Caribbean Group are considered holding corporations.
-This industry practice of using the brand, not the larger holding corporation, as the cruise line is also followed in the member cruise lines in Cruise Lines International Association (CLIA) and the member-based reviews of cruise lines.
+In 2004, Carnival merged Cunard's headquarters with that of Princess Cruises in Santa Clarita, California so that administrative, financial and technology services could be combined, ending Cunard's history where it had operated as a standalone company (subsidiary) regardless of parent ownership.
+However, Cunard did regain some independence in 2009 when its headquarters were moved to Carnival House in Southampton.

+In 2019, the total number of cabins on all of the world's cruise ships amounted to less than 2% of the world's hotel rooms.

+Currently the three largest cruise line holding companies and operators in the world are Carnival Corporation & plc, Royal Caribbean Group and Norwegian Cruise Line Holdings.